ShiroYaksha90/ToDoList/README.md

 > Describe your project in 1 or 2 sentences.

-**[To Do List]** is educational project is a tool that helps to organize your day.
-It simply lists the things that you need to do and allows you to mark them as complete.
+**[To Do List]** is educational project and it is a tool that helps you organize your day.
+It simply lists the things that you need to do, edit, delete them and clear the completed one's.
+Each To do task is created dynamically using JavaScript and stored in the browser localstorage.

 ## 🛠 Built With <a name="built-with">Webpack</a>
 ### Tech Stack <a name="tech-stack">